 March-April 1963.
 "Who sez nothing is doing in Durham?
 Weekly attendance averages better than 85% of the roster so I'll bet our members are the most faithful!
-Durham joined the Raleigh Barbershop Harmony Week chapter to stage a package show for the Eno Fire Department featuring both choruses, the Raleigh Sons of Fun and Rag Pickers, and the Durham quartets Just Plain Four and Dukes of Durham."
+Durham joined the Raleigh Barbershop Harmony Week

 Mayor E. J. Evans, extreme right, acknowledged the enthusiasm and keen interest of local barbershoppers Friday when he proclaimed April 8-15 "Barbershop Harmony Week."

 Looking on above as Mayor Evans